Ameer Abdullah: Minnesota Vikings

 On November 7, 2018, Abdullah was claimed off waivers by the Minnesota Vikings.
 His role in the 2018 season with mainly kick return duties.

 On March 18, 2019, Abdullah was re-signed by the Vikings.
 In the 2019 season, Abdullah appeared in 16 games and recorded 23 carries for 115 rushing yards to go along with 15 receptions for 88 receiving yards and one receiving touchdown.

 On March 27, 2020, Abdullah was re-signed by the Vikings.
 In the 2020 season, Abdullah finished with 100 total scrimmage yards and two receiving touchdowns.

 He was released on August 31, 2021, and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 18, 2021.
 He was three days later and re-signed to the practice squad.
 He was promoted back to the active roster on September 25.
 He was released on October 19.

 Carolina Panthers

 On October 23, 2021, Abdullah signed with the Carolina Panthers.
 Abdullah finished the 2021 season with 51 carries for 166 rushing yards to go along with 38 receptions for 289 receiving yards and one receiving touchdown.

 Las Vegas Raiders

 Abdullah signed with the Las Vegas Raiders on March 18, 2022.
+In the 2022 season, he appeared in 17 games and had 25 receptions for 211 yards and a receiving touchdown to go with some kickoff return duties.
 He re-signed with the team on March 9, 2023.
+In the 2023 season, he appeared in 17 games.
+He contributed in the rushing and receiving game while having a role on special teams.

+On March 8, 2024, Abdullah re-signed with the Raiders.
+In the 2024 season, he finished with 66 carries for 311 rushing yards and two rushing touchdowns to go with 40 receptions for 261 receiving yards and three receiving touchdowns.

+San Francisco 49ers

+On July 31, 2025, Abdullah signed with the San Francisco 49ers.
+On August 11, Abdullah was placed on injured reserve; he was subsequently waived on August 19.

+Indianapolis Colts

+On September 8, 2025, Abdullah was signed to the Indianapolis Colts' practice squad.
+He was promoted to the team's active roster on October 18, amid an injury to backup Tyler Goodson.